Comments

 Luis GuzmánRating76%

 In 1815 Edmond Dantès, second mate of a French trading ship, and his friend Fernand Mondego, a representative of the shipping company, head to the isle of Elba to seek medical attention for their ailing captain.
 Dantès and Mondego are chased by British Dragoons who believe they are spies for the exiled Napoleon Bonaparte.
 Bonaparte himself comes to their aid, stating that they are not his agents.
 As payment for using his physician, Bonaparte asks Dantès to deliver a letter to a certain Monsieur Clarion in France.
 The captain dies, however, and they leave Elba.
 On returning to France, Dantès is reprimanded by the ship's first mate, Danglars, for disobeying orders.
 However, the company's boss, Morrell, commends Dantès' bravery, promoting him to captain over Danglars, who is left fuming.
 Mondego intercepts Dantès' fiancée, Mercédès, and tries to seduce her.
-When he hears of Dantès' promotion, Mondego realizes that Dantès and Mercédès would soon be married., 1h40
+When he hears of Dantès' promotion, Mondego realizes that Dantès and Mercédès would soon be married.![Point Blank](/imagesen/small/5944.jpg)

-Directed by José GiovanniOrigin FranceGenres Drama,
+Directed by John BoormanOrigin USAGenres Drama,

 CrimeThemes Prison films,

-Films about capital punishmentActors Jean Gabin,
+Films about capital punishmentActors Marcel Mouloudji,

-Directed by John HillcoatOrigin AustralieGenres Drama,
+Directed by Andrew DominikOrigin AustralieGenres Drama,

 Thriller,